douglaslab/pyOrigamiBreak/README.md

 https://doi.org/10.1093/nar/gkp436
 ```

+## Where to download Cadnano designs

+- Published Douglas Lab designs are available at https://github.com/douglaslab/cadnano-designs
+- Additional source files may be available at https://nanobase.org/

 ## How to get help

 - Before contacting us, please read the manuscript, this README, and all documentation in the Colab notebook.